allan5050/aircraft-defect-viewer/README.md

 The 'Aircraft Defect Records' table fulfills the requirement to show all reported defects for the selected aircraft and severity.
 The table supports filtering, and users can search for aircraft across very large datasets without slowdowns, thanks to performance optimizations in the search field.

-To handle large datasets (over 100,000 records), the table includes a virtual scrolling feature that loads more records as the user scrolls, preventing performance issues from loading too much data at once.
-Pagination is the default mode if virtual scrolling is not enabled.
+To handle large datasets (over 100,000 records), the application provides two scalable rendering strategies:

+1. **Standard Pagination:** Each page loads exactly 50 records from the database using efficient `LIMIT/OFFSET` SQL queries.
+This provides consistent performance regardless of total dataset size.

+2. **Virtual Scrolling:** Combines React Window (renders only visible rows) with infinite loading (loads 50 records at a time as you scroll).
+This enables smooth 60fps scrolling through massive datasets while maintaining low memory usage.

 Rows in the table can be expanded to show full defect details.
 This approach allows busy users to expand multiple rows at once, providing more context than a modal-based approach.